NABILAAHMEDD/NYC-car-crashes-Analysis/README.md

 ### 5. Summary Statistics Cards

-The dashboard displays four key summary statistics at the top:
+Four key metrics are displayed at the top of the dashboard to give you a quick overview:

-- **Total Crashes**: The number of unique crash events (distinct COLLISION_IDs) that match the selected filters.
-This counts crash incidents, not individual people, since one crash can involve multiple people.
+- **Total Crashes**: Shows how many unique crash incidents match your current filters.
+Each crash is counted once, even if multiple people were involved.

-- **Total Persons**: The total number of people involved in crashes that match the selected filters.
-This counts all person records in the filtered dataset.
-Since the data integrates crash and person information, one crash can have multiple person records (e.g., driver, passenger, pedestrian), so this number is typically higher than Total Crashes.
+- **Total Persons**: Counts everyone involved in the filtered crashes - drivers, passengers, pedestrians, and cyclists.
+This number is usually higher than Total Crashes since one accident can involve multiple people.

-- **Total Injuries**: The sum of all injuries across all crashes in the filtered dataset.
-This is calculated by summing the "NUMBER OF PERSONS INJURED" field from all person records.
+- **Total Injuries**: The combined count of all injuries across the filtered crashes.

-- **Total Deaths**: The sum of all fatalities across all crashes in the filtered dataset.
-This is calculated by summing the "NUMBER OF PERSONS KILLED" field from all person records.
+- **Total Deaths**: The combined count of all fatalities in the filtered dataset.

-**Note**: These statistics update dynamically based on the selected filters and are recalculated each time you click "Generate Report".
+All statistics update automatically when you apply filters and click "Generate Report".

 ##  Live Deployment